 Then I look around the train carriage on the way to work and count the amount of iPhone 5S and 5 devices that are being prodded quietly all around.
 The number is staggering, and it easily dwarfs the amount of iPhone 6 or iPhone 6S handsets on show.

 Has Apple been smart here?
-Looked at the way people are using phones and realised there's a massive market for a certain form factor - a smaller handset that you can easily reach across the whole screen with one thumb but still has some decent power?
+Looked at the way people are using phones and realized there's a massive market for a certain form factor - a smaller handset that you can easily reach across the whole screen with one thumb but still has some decent power?